 The Straus Institute for the Advanced Study of Law & Justice

-Mercer Residence - A blue recycling bin has been placed in all of the apartments.
+Mercer Residence: A blue recycling bin has been placed in all of the apartments.
 These bins should be emptied into the large recycling bins in the refuse closets located on each floor.
-Reycling bins are also located in the study rooms, computer labs, The Pub, Game Room, Mercer 312, and the lobby.
+Recycling bins are also located in the study rooms, computer labs, The Pub, Game Room, Mercer 312, and the lobby.

-D'Agostino Hall - A blue recycling bin has been placed in all of the apartments.
-These bins should be empited into the recycling bins located by the elevators on each floor.
+D'Agostino Hall: A blue recycling bin has been placed in all of the apartments.
+These bins should be emptied into the recycling bins located by the elevators on each floor.
 Recycling bins are also located in the offices, computer lab, The Commons, the Journals, and the lobby.

 Compact Flourescent Lightbulbs (CFLs) should be recycled in the bins located in the Mercer Lobby and D'Agostino Hall Commons.